karthikeyan199512/NLP/README.md

 Tools : NLTK, scikit-learn

 ## Overview
-We'll use a logistic regression, naive bayes and SVM classifier, bag-of-words features, and polarity lexicons (both in-built and external).
+Used a logistic regression, naive bayes and SVM classifier, bag-of-words features, and polarity lexicons (both in-built and external).
 We'll also create our own UDF to clean raw text present in the form of reviews.

 ## Brief description of the dataset
 #### Dataset is scrapped from amazon for lenovo K8 mobile phones